 Disabled Veterans Exemption

-- who has been honorably discharged from active service in a branch of the Armed Forces of the United States or Oklahoma National Guard,
+- Honorably discharged from active service in a branch of the Armed Forces of the United States or Oklahoma National Guard

-- who has been certified by the United States Department of Veterans Affairs to have one hundred percent (100%) permanent disability sustained through military action or accident or resulting from a disease contracted while in active service,
+- Certified by the United States Department of Veterans Affairs to have one hundred percent (100%) permanent disability sustained through military action or accident or resulting from a disease contracted while in active service

-- Who, as of January 1, owns the property that has a Homestead Exemption in place or is eligible for a Homestead Exemption on the property.
+- As of January 1, owns the property that has a Homestead Exemption in place or is eligible for a Homestead Exemption on the property

 The surviving spouse of a veteran who met the qualifications listed in 2 and 3 above and who, as of Jan.
 1 owns the property that has a Homestead Exemption in place or is eligible for a Homestead Exemption on the property shall be entitled to claim this exemption with the proper certification from the United States Department of Veteran Affairs.
 Also, the unremarried spouse of a veteran killed in action may qualify for the exemption.

 Once granted, this exemption is permanent as long as qualifications are met.
-However, if you move to a new home you will need to file a new application.
+However, if you move to a new home, you must provide a new Property tax letter portraying your new address when you file a new application.